Orbital Tumors - Pseudotumor

 - Treatment

-- In various cases, treatment of orbital pseudotumor might possibly be initiated without a preceding orbital biopsy.
+- In several cases, treatment of orbital pseudotumor might be initiated without a preceding orbital biopsy.
 Initial therapy consists of systemic corticosteroids adjusted for the patient's weight; typically 60- 100 mg/day of prednisone per day.
-In general, acute cases respond more rapidly than chronic cases and bilateral cases might possibly require a longer course than unilateral disease.
+In general, acute cases respond more rapidly than chronic cases and bilateral cases might require a longer course than unilateral disease.

 - A biopsy (with touch prep) is performed, however, if there is no clinical improvement after treatment with systemic steroids.
 Once the diagnosis is confirmed, additionally modalities of therapy include orbital irradiation (low-dose supervoltage radiation in the range of 1000 to 2000 rad is given in divided doses over a 10- to 15-day course) (101)., cyclophosphamide, and rarely orbital decompression.